sjbennett123/polarlarp/content/background/bloody_fist.md

 ### The Accords of the Fist

+### The Pledge of Servitude

 ### The Appointing of a Puppet Mayor

 # Practices of the Bloody Fist

 ## Casters Always Travel in Pairs

-- Uruk-Hai Casters now travel in pairs, always with a Celestial Caster and an Earth Caster in each squadron that is assigned casters.
+Uruk-Hai Casters now travel in pairs, always with a Celestial Caster and an Earth Caster in each squadron that is assigned casters.

 ## The Banner of the Fist